Philip Saville headshot

 Departmental webpage: sussex.ac.uk/profiles/643094; OrcID: 0000-0002-8320-0280

-I am a lecturer in computer science at the University of Sussex.
+I am an assistant professor in computer science at the University of Sussex.
 Until September 2024 I was a post-doc with Sam Staton at the University of Oxford.
 Previously I was a post-doc at the University of Edinburgh working with Ohad Kammar as part of the grant Effectful theories of programming languages: models, abstractions, validation.
 Before that I was a PhD student under Marcelo Fiore at the University of Cambridge.

 Research interests